 In this post, I will show you how to read EMF files into Java as a BufferedImage.
 This converts the EMF file into a bitmap, so you may also be interested in our post on How to convert EMF files to SVG in Java.

-EMF files are a public vector image format invented by Microsoft and very popular on the Windows platform.
+EMF file format is a public vector image format invented by Microsoft and very popular on the Windows platform.
 You can learn more about them in our post “What are the WMF and EMF image file formats?”.

 JDeli can read EMF files directly into Java as a Buffered Image.
 This can be manipulated in Java and saved out to another file format.